malmgrenola/rooster/README.md

 Versioning of this project uses [Github](https://github.com/)

-This project uses `yarn` to start a development server.

 1. Fork the [rooster repo](https://github.com/malmgrenola/rooster)
 2. In the terminal run `git clone https://github.com/{your-own-gituser-here}/rooster.git` - to fetch code
 3. In the terminal run `cd rooster` - to place yourself in the root of the project.
-4. In the terminal run `yarn` - to download all dependencies
-5. `yarn dev` - to start a dev environment.
+4. In the terminal run `python3 app.py` - to start a dev environment.

-a `python3` should start using the file `run.py` serving the Flask app and the site is now available on `http://localhost:3000`.
+a `python3` should start using the file `app.py` serving the Flask app and the site is now available on `http://localhost:3000`.

 ## Credits